fubar2/toolfactory/README.md

 *tgz* - as the name suggests, it's an archive ready to upload to a Galaxy ToolShed as a new tool repository.

+It is also possible to run a tool to generate test outputs, then test it using planemo.
+A toolshed is built in to the Docker container and configured so a tool can be tested, sent to that toolshed, then installed in the Galaxy where the TF is running.

+If the tool requires a command or test XML override, then planemo is needed to generate test outputs to make a complete tool, rerun to test and if required upload to the local toolshed and install in the Galaxy where the TF is running.

 Once it's in a ToolShed, it can be installed into any local Galaxy server from the server administrative interface.

-Once the new tool is installed, local users can run it - each time, the script that was supplied when it was built will be executed with the input chosen from the user's history.
-In other words, the tools you generate with the ToolFactory run just like any other Galaxy tool,but run your script every time.
+Once the new tool is installed, local users can run it - each time, the package and/or script that was supplied when it was built will be executed with the input chosen from the user's history, together with user supplied parameters.
+In other words, the tools you generate with the ToolFactory run just like any other Galaxy tool.

-Tool factory tools are perfect for workflow components.
-One input, one output, no variables.
+TF generated tools work as normal workflow components.

 *Limitations*